What is a language assessment body?

-The LPE is an operational expert (such as pilot, air traffic controller, flight instructor or examiner) especially trained for the conduct of language proficiency tests.
+The LPE is an operational expert (such as pilot, air traffic controller, flight instructor or examiner) especially trained for the purpose of language proficiency tests.

 He/she will also conduct the interview - so you'll be talking to an operational expert about aeronautical topics.

 The LPLE is the linguistic expert involved in the language proficiency testing process.
 At least one LPE and one LPLE rate your performance - in cases of doubt a second or third LPLE will also listen to your language test.

 LPLEs are typically English language teachers or native speakers.

 The LAB is responsible for the testing materials, the processes, oversight over the examiners and linguistic experts, making decisions about your final level, documentation of the results and all the necessary communication / coordination with the competent civil aviation authorities.

 Prepare for the ICAO Language Proficiency Test now

 You want to take the English language test for pilots and need some more information about what is expected of you?

 You want to prove to the aviation community that your English skills are quite good?
 Click here to see what you need to do.